indero/t0maten/README.md

 ### Pandoc

-Pandoc is used to generate a HTML Version of the Daily-Pomodoro Files.
+Pandoc is used to generate a HTML version of the daily Pomodoro files.

 ## Aliases (bash, zsh, etc)

-Example alias with this repo under ~/pomodoro
+Example alias with this repo under ~/pomodoro/
 ```
 alias dailypomo='vi ~/pomodoro/pomodori/$(date +"%F").markdown -c "source ~/pomodoro/lib/vim-template"'
 ```

 ## Template

-The Alias loads a markdown template for planing your pomodori.
+The alias loads a markdown template for planing your pomodori.

-## Dailypomodoro Legend
+## Daily pomodoro legend

-* **I** Whole Pomodori use for this
+* **I** It took a whole pomodoro use for this
-* **i** Some time of this pomodori used
+* **i** Some time of this pomodoro used
-* **x** disturbed while pomodoring
+* **x** Disturbed while pomodoring

 ### Example